2022-DEV1-081/TicTacToe/README.md

 # **Tic Tac Toe**

-Tic Tac Toe, X's and O's or CROSS and NOUGHTS is a game for two players, X and O, who take turns marking the spaces in a 3X3 matrix as depicted below.
+Tic Tac Toe, X's and O's or CROSS and NOUGHTS is a game for two players, X and O, who take turns marking the positions in a 3X3 matrix as depicted below.
 The player who places three of their marks in a horizontal, vertical, or diagonal row [either from right top to left bottom or left top to right bottom ] is the winner.
 Game result will be declared as ' Tie' when all the positions in game board are marked.